bugsnag/bugsnag-dotnet/README.md

 Creating the client
 ---------------------
-The bugsnag client needs to be created using your API key.
+The client needs to be created using your API key.
 If you would prefer to disable the auto notification, you can create the client with auto notify turned off (on by default).
 ```c#
 var bugsnag = new Client("your-api-key-goes-here", false);
 ```